kjagoo/day2/README.md

-# day2
+# Python labs
-all the activities of andela day2 bootcamp are in this repository
+all the activities of day2 in this repository

+- mail sender api
+- word count app
+- max min app
+- tests